gofullstack/gearman-node/README.md

     $ node reverse-client.js
     Sending job...
+    !dlroW olleH

 ### More

-Additional Gearman tutorials and help can be found at http://gearmanhq.com/help/tutorials/.
+Additional Gearman tutorials and help can be found at [Gearman HQ help](http://gearmanhq.com/help/tutorials/).

 ## API

 The gearman module contains methods for creating clients.
-You can include this module with `require("gearman")`
+You can include this module with `require("gearman")`.

 ### gearman.createClient([managers = ["localhost:4730"]])